 1. Go to PTZ > Preset positions.
-2. Create the home position that includes the entrance of the gate.
-3. Create the zoomed-in preset position so that it covers the area in the image where you assume that the license plate will appear.
+Both channels share the same preset configurations.
+2. Create the home position that includes the area of interest.
+3. Create a zoomed-in preset position, called Gate position, that covers the area in the image where you predict that the moving object will appear.